 The highlight of building a ground level deck framing plan is undoubtedly getting the decks attached.
 If the ground contact decking board you have on-hand is 12-inch long, there’s no need to do some additional cutting, especially if you’re planning for 12×12 decks.

 All you need to do is ensure that the decking boards are perfectly aligned before you drill holes and drive screws on the ground contact wood.
 Hammer some nails into the decking to keep the gaps in the surface consistent.

 At this point, you may start working on the boards to make them of the same sizes.
 For this, you’ll be needing a circular saw.
 Just for extra protection, I recommend wearing safety glasses during this process.

 It won’t add to the functionality, but putting trims in your ground level deck will always be a wise choice.
 Not only does it elevate the looks, but it also covers the unnecessary edges of the ground contact wood you used.

 Step #6: Add Stairs/Elevation to the Deck

 Although not mandatory, you can install a few flights of steps into your ground level deck.
 However, you should decide on how many or high the elevation will be because additional footings may be necessary to accomplish this.
-If you’re not keen on that, our experts suggest putting stringers from the deck joist with angle brackets.
+If you’re not keen on that, I suggest putting stringers from the deck joist with angle brackets.

 Step #7: Fill the Gaps and Smoothen the Surface

 After accomplishing the final look of your ground level deck framing plans, you can’t forego the finishing touches on the deck.
 If there are visible gaps in the surface, wood fillers should be the best option to consider.

 Let it dry once you’re done applying.
 And then, take sandpaper or any sanding machine to smoothen the deck before the actual usage.